AhmedYasserrr/tracer/README.md

 # tracer

-A CLI tool for tracing.
+A Python CLI tool and library for tracing filesystem and network activity.
 The project is designed to provide a modular and extensible tracer module.
 It includes tools for logging, tracing, and analyzing device behavior.

 ## Project Structure